TOR968/Y-Nation_Bot/README.md

     ```json
     {
         "tasksToSkip": ["Task 1", "Task 2"], // List of tasks to skip.
 Tasks that can only be performed manually
+        "autoEmailVerification": true // If set to (true), email will be automatically generated and verified.
+The link to the email can be found in the `emails.txt` file.
+If set to (false), the task with email verification will be skipped
     }
     ```